arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/setting-up-portenta/content.md

 You have now configured your Portenta board to run Arduino sketches.
 Along with that you gained an understanding of how the Arduino Core runs on top of Mbed OS.

 ### Next Steps
--   Proceed with the next tutorial "Dual Core Processing" to learn how to make use of Portenta H7's two processors to do two separate tasks simultaneously.
+-   Proceed with the next tutorial [Dual core processing](https://docs.arduino.cc/tutorials/portenta-h7/dual-core-processing) to learn how to make use of Portenta H7's two processors to do two separate tasks simultaneously.
--   Read more about why we chose Mbed as as the foundation [here](https://blog.arduino.cc/2019/07/31/why-we-chose-to-build-the-arduino-nano-33-ble-core-on-mbed-os/)
+-   Read more about why we chose Mbed as as the foundation [here](https://blog.arduino.cc/2019/07/31/why-we-chose-to-build-the-arduino-nano-33-ble-core-on-mbed-os/).

 ## Troubleshooting
 ### Sketch Upload Troubleshooting